beamer-bridge/beamer/docs/source/faq.rst

   also click "See transfer on the Explorer" to check the status of your transfer.

-  Alternatively, you can check your outgoing transfers on the respective rollup explorers.
+  Alternatively, you can check your outgoing transfers on the respective chain explorers.

 * What is the vision of this project?

-  We offer an intuitive and seamless bridge solution that specializes in cross-rollup transfers.
+  We offer an intuitive and seamless bridge solution that specializes in cross-chain transfers.
 Our goal is to provide a smooth user experience to make Ethereum more accessible and convince more people to join the ecosystem.
   Important for us: Beamer is a community-driven open-source project and will be based on collaborative efforts.